-The attribution window refers to the time lapse between the first and the last visit before a conversion.
-Only clicks and impressions in this time frame will be part of the conversion scenario.
+The attribution window refers to the time-lapse between the first and the last visit before a conversion.
+Only clicks and impressions within this timeframe will be part of the conversion journey.

-When a transaction is concluded, we consider that several marketing channels played a part in the conversion scenario (e.g. SEO, SEM, affiliation).
-Attribution is a way of determining what proportion can be attributed to which marketing channel for the sale (e.g. 50% SEO, 30% SEM, 20% affiliation).
+When a transaction is finalized, we consider that several marketing channels played a part in the conversion journey (e.g. SEO, SEM, affiliation).
+Attribution helps to determine in what measure each single marketing channel contributed to the sale (e.g. 50% SEO, 30% SEM, 20% affiliation).

 Deduplication is a method according to which a conversion is attributed to just one channel, even though several may have helped.